 Already Filled Out The National Student Survey?
 It's Not Too Late!

 Found our #Dontfillitin campaign too late?
 Have you been convinced about the dangers filling out the NSS will bring, but you’ve already completed it?
-Don’t worry – here are three easy steps on how you can withdraw your survey submission.
+Don’t worry – there are two ways to withdraw your survey submission.

 Go onto your student email account on My Manchester.